Study with us

 The Judith Lumley Centre has a strong interest in health services research building on observational studies to design and implement intervention studies in hospitals, primary care and community settings.
 A major focus is the maternal sequelae of reproductive events, in particular antecedents of preterm birth and physical and psychological problems initiated or aggravated by pregnancy, labour or birth and intimate partner violence.
 Another focus of the work here at the Centre is the health and childbearing experiences of immigrant and refugee women, and the development of culturally relevant research methods and approaches.

 Studies conducted at the Centre address major public health issues in terms of the associated burden of disease, implications for women and their families or the society as a whole.
-Staff are also actively involved in advocacy for evidence based policy in areas of Centre scholarship and participate in international research including the Cochrane and ROAM Collaborations.
+Staff are also actively involved in advocacy for evidence based policy in areas of Centre scholarship and participate in international research including the Cochrane Collaborations.

 Studies include use of routinely collected data and record linkage, observational surveys and interview studies, cohort studies and randomised trials with long term follow-up of participants.